Nina Sakhnini

 The work.
 Redesigned interfaces and built UI components for an internal engineering platform used daily by Caterpillar engineers; modernizing legacy workflows and improving usability across core tasks.
 Partnered with product, engineering, and tech support stakeholders inside agile delivery cycles.

 The research.
 Conducted user research with two distinct audiences, engineers using the software and the tech support team fielding their issues, to identify pain points, validate design directions, and translate findings into actionable design recommendations.
-Designing for expert users in a large enterprise environment meant navigating organizational constraints, aligning teams with different priorities, and advocating for user needs within systems not built to change easily.
+Methods included usability testing, contextual interviews, and iterative design reviews with stakeholders.

 What I took from it.
-An enterprise UX practice grounded in real users, real constraints, and real product environments, focused on making complex systems actually work for the people using them.
+An enterprise UX practice focused on making complex systems actually work for the people using them.
 Specific details under NDA.

 Research